Bioidentical Hormones

 Suzanne Somers has brought bioidentical hormones onto center stage.
 In her books, Ageless and The Sexy Years, and in media appearances to promote them, she describes how bioidentical hormones relieved her menopause symptoms.
 She also makes it clear that she intends to stay on them for the rest of her life.

 As a result, we’re now deluged with calls about bioidentical hormones.
 The basic question women ask is, “Are they for me?”
-Let’s explore what we’ve learned
+Let’s explore what we’ve learned about bioidentical hormone replacement therapy (BHRT) in over 15 years of use in our clinical practice, and help you answer that basic question for yourself.

 Just what are “bioidentical hormones”?